 Can sugar gliders eat blueberries?
 If you’re the proud owner of a beautiful sugar glider I’m sure you’ve asked yourself this question.
 To find out the answer I’ve done a ton of research and I’ll share my findings with you today.

 Blueberries are an amazing fruit.
 They’re one of the healthiest berries out there and are widely regarded as a superfood.
 Whenever you eat them you might want to share some of their juicy deliciousness with your furry friend.
 But can sugar gliders eat these berries or should they be avoided?
 After all, not all fruits that are healthy for us humans are beneficial for gliders.

-If you don’t feel like reading the whole post and simply want a quick answer, then here you: Yes, sugar gliders can eat blueberries without any problems.
+If you’re considering sharing some of these nutritious fruits with your glider, you’ll be happy to hear that sugar gliders can eat blueberries without any problems.
 In fact, it’s a great fruit to include in their diet.
 Sugar gliders love them due to their sweetness and they’re a very good source of vitamins, minerals, fiber, and other nutrients for them.
 They’re also very low in calories and fat.

 Are blueberries nutritious for sugar gliders?

-Blueberries do not only taste great, they’re jam-packed full of essential nutrients.
+Blueberries do not only taste great, but they’re also jam-packed full of essential nutrients.
 100 grams of this fruit is made up of the following components:

 - 57 calories